chlorhexidine gluconate and isopropyl alcohol

 CHLORAPREP ONE-STEP SEPP (chlorhexidine gluconate and isopropyl alcohol) by Becton Dickinson.
 Approved for bacteria.
 First approved in 2002.

-CHLORAPREP ONE-STEP SEPP is a topical antiseptic swab containing chlorhexidine gluconate and isopropyl alcohol, indicated for skin antisepsis to reduce bacterial contamination.
-It is used as a pre-procedure preparation agent in surgical and clinical settings to prevent infection at injection or incision sites.
+CHLORAPREP ONE-STEP SEPP is a topical antiseptic swab combining chlorhexidine gluconate and isopropyl alcohol for rapid skin antisepsis prior to medical procedures.
+It is applied to skin to eliminate bacterial contamination and reduce infection risk at injection or incision sites.
+The dual-agent formulation provides broad-spectrum antimicrobial activity with rapid onset.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.